Chicago Notes & Bibliography (17th ed.) Turabian (9th ed.)

 Do not include honorifics (Dr., Col., Professor, etc.) when citing author names.
 Including these titles in the body of your document is acceptable.

-Do not include acronyms with organizations listed as authors in the List of References and footnotes.
+*Do not include acronyms for organizations listed as authors in the List of References or footnotes:

 A secondary source is a source that cites some other work that you discuss in your text.